 - If you don’t think it is interesting, no one else will.
 Every word should have a purpose and that purpose is getting you an interview.
 Brevity is the soul of wit.

 Don’t be afraid to ask for feedback.
 They will think of new, potentially interesting ways to say things.
 They will keep you from saying things that make absolutely no sense.
 They will make your CV better.
 Many schools have programs for CV review; worst case (as in Section III) just start asking people you respect.
-If they say ‘it’s fine’, thank them and then immediately ask someone else.
+If they say ‘it’s fine’, thank them for their time and then immediately ask someone else.

 Small aside: taking feedback on application materials You will likely receive feedback--constructive and not--from many individuals throughout this process.
-Be sure to weigh it against their point of view and experience and remember that every piece of advice you will receive is an opinion and that you can take or leave any or all of it.
+Be sure to weigh it against their point of view and experience and remember that every piece of advice you will receive is an opinion (including mine!) and that you can take or leave any or all of it.
 Ultimately, your CV is a reflection of you and your experiences and if you are not comfortable with including a suggested change then simply don't.
 It is likely that you will get conflicting advice; in nearly every case there are multiple 'pretty good' ways of doing something.
-Use the one that appeals to you.
+Use the one that most appeals to you.
 That said--this is not a shield.
 Any advice is likely given in good faith.
 Carefully consider any you receive.

 More on this in my CV-centric articles here (coming soon).